arpan7sarkar/Recall/README.md

 ## Troubleshooting

-### `Cannot find module '@/lib/...'` on Render
+### `Cannot find module '@/lib/...'`

-- Ensure latest code is deployed with runtime alias configuration
+- Deploy the latest API runtime alias changes
-- Rebuild using fresh cache if necessary
+- Rebuild with cleared cache if Render is holding old artifacts
-- Confirm start command points to `dist/index.js`
+- Confirm the service starts from `dist/index.js`

-### `Port scan timeout` on Render
+### `Port scan timeout`

-- API must be a **Web Service**
+- API must be a Render **Web Service**
-- Worker must be a **Background Worker**
+- Worker must be a Render **Background Worker**
-- API start command must be `node dist/index.js`
+- API must bind to `0.0.0.0:$PORT`

-### Queue jobs not processing
+### Jobs not processing

 - Check `REDIS_URL`
-- Ensure worker process is running
+- Confirm the worker service is running
-- Verify worker service env vars match API env vars
+- Confirm API and worker share the same queue configuration

 ## Roadmap

-- Additional ingestion sources
+- More ingestion sources
 - Better graph relevance controls
-- Public collections and sharing
+- Public collections
-- More analytics and observability
+- Improved observability

 ## Contributing

-Contributions are welcome.

 Recommended workflow:

-1. Create a feature branch from `develop`
+1. Branch from `develop`
-2. Make changes with focused commits
+2. Make focused changes
-3. Run lint/build locally
+3. Run build and lint locally
-4. Open PR to `develop`
+4. Open a PR into `develop`

 ## Security

-If you discover a security issue, do not open a public issue with exploit details.
-Share privately with the maintainers.
+If you find a security issue, avoid posting exploit details publicly.
+Share it privately with the maintainers.

 ## License